websemantics/strong-together/README.md

 @input      : 'github';
 ```

 The above example changes the theme for the `button` and `input` elements from `default` to the `github` theme.
+Run `gulp` to build the project and view the changes.

-### Override Styles
+#### Override Styles

-To override the default Semantic-ui styles, find the target components files here,  `resources/assets/less/semantic/site`.
+To override the default Semantic-ui styles, find the target elements files here,  `resources/assets/less/semantic/site`.

-There are two files to control any Semantic-ui element styles for the selected theme ('default', 'github' etc).
-For `Button` element, we can either override the element 'less' variables,
+There are two files to control any Semantic-ui element styles for the currently selected theme ('default', 'github' etc).
+For `Button` element, we can either override the element `less` variables,

 ```
 strong-together/resources/assets/less/semantic/site/elements/button.variables
 ```

-Or its styles directly,
+Or the element styles directly,

 ```
 strong-together/resources/assets/less/semantic/site/elements/button.overrides
 ```

 ## Credits
 This project was inspired by [Browserify Vue-cli Template](https://github.com/vuejs-templates/browserify) and [Vue.js Starter Website](https://github.com/layer7be/vue-starter)